 Updating the system

-There are a few things we need to do in order to get the latest version of Gradle installed on Rocky Linux 8.
+We need to do a few things to get the latest version of Gradle installed on Rocky Linux 8.

 First, let’s update your rocky Linux 8 with the following commands.

 Depending on your internet connection, these commands will take a bit of time.
 Please be patient and wait till it completes.

 You should reboot your Rocky Linux 8 after these two commands so that the changes take effect.

 Installing Java JDK

 Gradle requires a JDK to be installed on your system.
 Java is a programming language developed by Sun Microsystems in the 1990s.
 It is used to build desktop, mobile platforms, and web applications.
 Gradle uses the Java codebase to interpret Groovy code.
 The Groovy programming language is an object-oriented language that can run on the Java platform.